Code-Institute-Submissions/Back_to_the_Future/README.md

 ### Features Left to Implement

-- expandable click events on the timeline to reduce clutter
+- specific dates on timeline.

 ## Tech Used